Dr. Benjamin Tupper

 5 Prioleau Street, brick, Estate Thomas Napier, owner; occupant Tristram Tupper & Son.

 16. First Baptist Church.
-Tristram honoroed on tablet on interior church wall. in 1865 in Charleston, Charleston, SC.
+Tristram honoroed on tablet on interior church wall.
+In 1865 in Charleston, Charleston, SC.
 1 22 23 In the book "Two centuries of the First Baptist Church of South Carolina, 1683-1883" by Tristram's son Rev. Henry Allen Tupper, the author honors his father by describing the tablets within the Charleston First Baptist Church honoring his service to the institution:

 "For many years, Tristram Tupper, Esq., was the worthy and efficient President of the Corporation, and was always the firm and unfailing friend of the church.
 His time and his purse were both at the service of the church.
 While on a visit to St. Thomas, on business, he selected the beautiful mahogany out of which the present pulpit was made.
 His son, the Rev. H. A. Tupper, D.D., of Richmond, Va., is an honored minister of the gospel, while another son, the late James Tupper, Esq., was a faithful deacon in the First Baptist Church, and a man of fine gifts, both as a speaker and writer; while a large number of his descendants, both in Charleston and elsewhere, have become shining ornaments of society and devoted members of the church."